modernice/goes/aggregate/README.md

     return errors.New("invalid email %q: %v", email, err) }

-  // aggregate.NextEvent() creates the next event for the user with the given
+  // aggregate.NextEvent() creates and applies the next event for the User using
-  // name and event data and then calls u.ApplyEvent(evt) with that event.
-  // u.ApplyEvent then calls u.register(evt) which actually applies the event
+  // u.ApplyEvent(evt). u.ApplyEvent then calls u.register(evt) which actually
-  // data on the aggregate and update its state. aggregate.NextEvent(u, UserRegistered, UserRegisteredData{
+  // updates the state of the User. aggregate.NextEvent(u, UserRegistered, UserRegisteredData{
     Name:  name,
     Email: email,